rajabishek/swift-essentials/manuscript/06_concurrency.md

 - Multiple concurrent queues can be created
 - Apple provides four concurrent queues called as global dispatch queues
 - Tasks need not wait for the previous task to complete its execution before it starts executing

+## Dispatch queues in action
+Now that we have seen both the type of queues.
+Its time to see on how we can put then to use.
+By default Apple provides 1 serial queue and 4 concurrent queues.
+The single serial queue is the main queue that executes the tasks on the applications main thread.
+It should be used to update the application's UI and all tasks that make a change in the user interface.
+Since its a serial queue only one task can be execute at a time.

+Besides the main queue, we have 4 concurrent queues, which are called the global dispatch queues.
+Each one of this queue has a different priority assigned to it.
+Before we use any one of them we should get a reference using the `dispatch_get_global_queue` function.
+The first parameter is priority and the second parameter is 0.
+The priority can be any one of the following.
+- `DISPATCH_QUEUE_PRIORITY_HIGH`
+- `DISPATCH_QUEUE_PRIORITY_DEFAULT`
+- `DISPATCH_QUEUE_PRIORITY_LOW`
+- `DISPATCH_QUEUE_PRIORITY_BACKGROUND`

+The list is in the descending order of priority.
+Once we add tasks to any one of these 4 queues, lets say 2 tasks are ready for execution one from queue with high priority and other from queue with background priority.
+The task from the queue with higher priority will be given preference first.

+So you can decide the queue you use based on the priority of the task.
+Please also note that these queues are being used by Apple’s APIs so your tasks are not the only tasks in these queues.